 Research shows that tall students get better test scores than short students

-Previous research has shown that tall students tend to be higher-earning people after they enter society.
-A study examining the relationship between student grades, which have a significant impact on income, and height was published in the peer-reviewed academic journal Economics and Human Biology.
+Previous research has shown that tall students tend to have higher salaries after entering the workforce.
+A study examining the relationship between height and grades during school, which has a significant impact on income, was published in the peer-reviewed academic journal Economics and Human Biology.

 Towering Intellects?
 Sizing up the relationship between height and academic success - ScienceDirect